Graduate Program

 Credits 3

-The purpose of this course is to provide students with a graduate-level introduction to theory, empirical research, and practical educational applications of child and adolescent development.
-Topics will include biological, cognitive, linguistic, social, affective, and personality development.
-The focus will almost exclusively be on typical development.
+This course is part one of a two-course sequence that emphasizes how children develop and learn.
+The purpose of this course is to provide students with a graduate-level introduction to the theory, empirical research, and practical educational applications of development and learning.
+Topics will include biological, cognitive, affective, social, and personality development.
+The focus will be almost exclusively be on typical development.
 As such, the course will not focus on therapeutic approaches, interventions, or clinical populations (except in rare and limited instances).
 Material will be covered through instructor and student presentations and seminar discussions.

 Class Program